 Baltimore’s economy is on the rise and unemployment is steadily falling.
-New arrivals with a background in education, healthcare and finance shouldn’t struggle to find employment in the Charm City.
+New arrivals with a background in healthcare, finance and higher education shouldn’t struggle to find employment in the Charm City.
 Entrepreneurs will also learn that this is a great place to launch a start-up because of the support offered to small businesses by local authorities.

 - CON: Employment packages aren’t all that lucrative